Worth combining – EVLA treatment & eyelid surgery – from 2.550 £

 What is eyelid surgery?

 Eyelid surgery, also known as an eye lift or blepharoplasty, is a cosmetic procedure which helps restore tired-looking or baggy eyes to their naturally youthful appearance.
 The aging process affects the elasticity of the skin.
-Gravity pulls the fragile skin down, and thus, prompts the formation of droopy eyelids or bags under eyes.
+Gravity pulls the fragile skin down, and thus, prompts the formation of droopy eyelids or bags under the eyes.
 Muscles surrounding the eyes also weaken with time, making the skin appear wrinkly and bulgy.

 Upper eyelid surgery for medical reasons